 Ticks can live as long as 200 days without food or water and they can live from 2 months to 2 years, depending on the species.

-Find information on tick control at the official NPMA website.
+Find additional kid and family-friendly information on tick control and prevention at the official NPMA website.

 Deer (Blacklegged) Ticks